 Remember the saying: What is important to my manager is important to me.

-If workers see that you ignore the safety processes that are in place, why would you expect them to see see their value and take them seriously?
+If workers see that you ignore the safety processes that are in place, why would you expect them to see their value and take them seriously?

 Finally, remember that leadership is service and there is no safety without service.
-In other words, as a leader who is aware of the broader organisational health and safety goals, you can use your strengths, knowledge and position to support and encourage others towards these shared goals.
+In other words, as a safety leader who is aware of the broader organisational health and safety goals, you can use your strengths, knowledge and position to support and encourage others towards these shared goals.
 The best way to demonstrate your commitment is by leading by example to help others to become safety champions.